petecarapetyan/webappwriter/docs/explore/index.md

 - CSS grid vs Bootstrap or many other
 - too many others to mention here

 The resistance is palpable.
-Why ask me to learn something new, when I could already be done if I use familiar legacy stacks.
+Why ask me to learn something new, when I could already be done if I use familiar legacy stacks?
 But that's exactly what is happening, here.
 This is why "better" doesn't feel better, not even slightly.

 So these improvements lead us to the next section: _**When**_ to adopt which stacks?

-## Conclusion: 3 exact filters, to the rescue
+## Conclusion: 3 very exact filters, to the rescue

 We need a quick set of logic gates or filters to test, in the face of what feels like an infinite array of options.
 Arguments or discussions between tribes isn't going to feed anything but my fragile, overblown ego.